-Positive reinforcement, peer pressure, modeling behavors, internal motivation -- these basic psychology concepts really come in handy when deciphering how to get your little one to comply.
+Positive reinforcement, peer pressure, modeling behaviors, internal motivation—these basic psychology concepts really come in handy when deciphering how to get your little one to comply.
 Kids look to their parents for behavioral cues.
 Use this to your advantage by modeling behavior to show your child appropriate toilet behaviors.
-If possible, let your child watch their same-gender parent if they have one use the bathroom.
-Positive peer pressure -- knowing that older siblings or friends are already using the toilet and wearing underpants -- is another big motivator.
+If possible, let your child watch their same-gender parent use the bathroom.
+Positive peer pressure—knowing that older siblings or friends are already using the toilet and wearing underpants—is another big motivator.

 "Positive Reinforcement is probably the most effective method of shaping behavior," says Rita Eichenstein, PhD, author of Not What I Expected.
 "Children who are praised and are acknowledged for their efforts are more likely to continue to want to do those behaviors."